McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableInlineCopyToClipBoard = false
   # A title for shortcuts in menu is set by default.
 Set this to true to disable it.
   disableShortcutsTitle = false
+  # When using mulitlingual website, disable the switch language button.
+  disableLanguageSwitchingButton = false
   # Order sections in menu by "weight" or "title".
 Default to "weight"
   ordersectionsby = "weight"
   # Change default color scheme with a variant one.
 Can be "red", "blue", "green".